Why Are Makerspaces Important? 8 Ways Makerspaces Benefit Students, Educators, and Communities

 4. The future of manufacturing will be led by makers.
 3D printing has completely redefined the additive manufacturing process over the past few decades, and schools now have access to the same technology that manufacturing companies use.
 Prototyping a part or product has never been easier.
 Like many maker education projects, 3D printing engages students in manufacturing while connecting to academic content.

 6. Makerspaces enable community partnerships.
 Makerspaces are focused on people, not tools, and enable a variety of different institutions to get involved.
-For example, in the MSD of Lawrence Township, Indian Creek Elementary uses the makerspace to attract a variety of local business and non-profits to partner with the school.
+For example, Phalen Leadership Academy School 48 in Indianapolis, IN uses its new makerspace to foster creativity and STEM education, aligning with 1st Makerspace's vision of nurturing hands-on learning and problem-solving skills.
 The local businesses and non-profits bring different resources to the school, including donations, guest speakers and volunteers, and supplies.
 These mutually beneficial relationships are made possible by their makerspace.

 7. Cross-curricular connections are abundant in makerspaces.
 It is almost impossible to do a project in a makerspace that does not involve at least two content areas.
 For example, if students were to build an Interactive City using Makey Makeys, they are exploring social studies, computer science, visual art, and ELA.